TrainingByPackt/Machine-Learning-Fundamentals/exercises/README.md

 1. Lesson 1
   1.1.
 Topic B
     1.1.1.
-Features and target matrixes Exercise (Note: This is a Jupyter Notebook.)
+Features and target matrixes Exercise (Note: This is a Jupyter Notebook)